ibexa/documentation-developer/docs/updating/upgrading_to_v3.md

-# Migrating to v3
+# Upgrading to v3

-To migrate your v2 project to v3, you need to follow the [standard update procedure](../updating/updating_ez_platform.md), but you will also need to make changes to your code.
+To upgrade your v2 project to v3, you need to follow the [standard update procedure](../updating/updating_ez_platform.md), but you will also need to make changes to your code.

 ## 1\.
 Automatically refactor your code